 Online CACREP Accredited programs | Online MPCAC Accredited programs

 What is a Master's Degree in Counseling?

 Most master's level programs were designed to provide students with a more focused perspective of their chosen field.
 Counseling, for instance, can give learners additional knowledge and support that pertains to the wellness and mental health of people from various lifestyles, backgrounds, and cultures.

-Most Master's degree in Counseling programs are within 2-3 years in length and encompass subjects such as therapeutic methods for individuals and groups, wellness promotion, and guidance through everyday struggles and decisions.
-In addition to the core courses in counseling, most students may also be permitted to choose a specialty area such as school counseling, clinical counseling, or career counseling as part of their program.
 As a required part of most counseling degree programs, students enrolled may also be required to take part in supervised training, internships, or practica as part of their completion process.
 Counseling programs were designed to give students the opportunity to learn how to effectively help those in need of guidance and provide them with the right skills for doing so.

 What to look for in a Masters program in Counseling?